Distributed and Constrained $ \mathcal{H}_2 $ Control Design via System Level Synthesis and Dual Consensus ADMM: Abstract

 \section{Abstract}

-Design of optimal distributed linear feedback controllers to achieve a desired aggregate behavior, while simultaneously satisfying state and input constraints, is a challenging but important problem in many applications, including future power systems with weather-dependent renewable generation.
+Design of optimal distributed linear feedback controllers to achieve a desired aggregate behavior, while simultaneously satisfying state and input constraints, is a challenging but important problem in many applications.
 System level synthesis is a recent technique which has been used to reparametrize the optimal control problem as a convex program.
-However, prior work is restricted to a centralized control design, which lacks robustness to communication failures and disturbances, has high computational cost and does not preserve data privacy of local controllers.
-The main contribution of this work is to develop a distributed solution to the previous optimal control problem, while incorporating agent-specific and globally coupled constraints in a non-conservative manner.
+Prior work on system level synthesis with state and input constraints has included closed-loop finite impulse response and locality constraints or, in the case where these constraints were lifted using a simple pole approximation, only a centralized design was considered.
+However, closed-loop finite impulse response and locality constraints cannot be satisfied in many applications.
+Furthermore, the centralized design using the simple pole approximation lacks robustness to communication failures and disturbances, has high computational cost and does not preserve data privacy of local controllers.
+The main contribution of this work is to develop a distributed solution to system level synthesis with the simple pole approximation in order to incorporate state and input constraints without closed-loop finite impulse response or locality constraints, and in a distributed implementation.
 To achieve this, it is first shown that the dual of this problem is a distributed consensus problem.
 Then, an algorithm is developed based on the alternating direction method of multipliers to solve the dual while recovering a primal solution, and a convergence certificate is provided.
 Finally, the method's performance is demonstrated on a test case of control design for distributed energy resources that collectively provide stability services to the power grid.